-In this tutorial we will show you how to install and configuration of osTicket on your CentOS 6 server.
-For those of you who didn’t know, os-Ticket is a widely-used and trusted open source support ticket system.
-It seamlessly routes inquiries created via email, web-forms and phone calls into a simple, easy-to-use, multi-user, web-based customer support platform.
+In this tutorial, we will show you how to install and configure of osTicket on your CentOS 6.
+For those of you who didn’t know, os-Ticket is a widely used and trusted open-source support ticket system.
+It seamlessly routes inquiries created via email, web forms, and phone calls into a simple, easy-to-use, multi-user, web-based customer support platform.
 Generally Used for Help Desk services.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation osTicket on CentOS 6.
+I will show you the step-by-step installation osTicket on CentOS 6.

 Install osTicket on CentOS 6